 Over recent decades, the survival and overall outcome of premature newborns has improved dramatically, but problems such as delayed development, cerebral palsy, vision and hearing impairments, attention-deficit/hyperactivity disorder (ADHD), and learning disorders are still more common among premature infants than full-term infants.
 The most important factors in determining outcome are

-The sex of the baby (girls have a better prognosis than boys who have the same degree of prematurity) also affects the likelihood of a good outcome.
+The sex of the baby also affects the likelihood of a good outcome: girls have a better prognosis than boys who have the same degree of prematurity.

 Regular prenatal care, combined with identification and treatment of any risk factors or complications of pregnancy, and stopping smoking may be the best approach to reducing the risk of prematurity.
 However, many of the conditions that increase the risk of prematurity cannot be avoided.
 In all cases, women who think they may be in premature labor or have had rupture of the membranes should contact their obstetrician immediately to arrange for appropriate evaluation and treatment.